 If you find such PII you have to remove it at the source, ie the page, script or app that somehow adds the PII to the URL.
 It is not enough to use a filter in Google Analytics to scrub out PII after it’s in Google Analytics.
 You have to remove it before it is sent to Google Analytics.
 Please check with your webmaster and/or app developer on how to remove PII from your URLs.

-As part of our premium Ninja plan, Analytics Buddy provides a service that automatically scans all URLs and removes any PII before it is sent to Google Analytics.
+As part of our premium features, Analytics Buddy provides a service that automatically scans all URLs and removes any PII before it is sent to Google Analytics.
 The nice thing is that it will automatically remove any PII even if you change your site or add apps that may inadvertently introduce PII again.

 Here is what the same URL would look like in Google Analytics: